Definitions and meanings:

 A merger (also referred to as business merger) is a combination or union of two or more companies to form and pursue operations as a single business entity.
 As a result of merger, a new company comes into existence and the merging companies cease to exist as separate entities.
 The shares of newly emerged company are appropriately distributed among the shareholders of merging companies (i.e., original companies).

 Mergers are very common in today’s business world.
 Two companies that are similar in terms of operation, size and customers may decide to merge themselves into a more stronger business entity.
-The usual ideas behind a merger are to combine the resources of two businesses and avail the economies of scale, increase the market share which include eliminating or reducing competition, capturing a new market segment and reducing the cost of doing business etc. Successful mergers result in increased shareholders’ wealth.
+The usual ideas behind a merger are to combine the resources of two businesses and avail the economies of scale which include increasing the market share, eliminating or reducing competition, capturing a new market segment, increasing the debt capacity, and reducing the cost of doing business etc. Successful mergers result in improved profitability and increased shareholders’ wealth.

 The business merger has the following five major types:

 - Vertical merger

 Acquisition (also referred to as takeover) occurs when a company actively acquires the business of another company.
 A company can acquire another company by either purchasing its assets or shareholding which is substantial enough to take control of its management and operational decisions.
 The company that takes over or acquires another company is known as the acquiring company, buying company, parent company or holding company and the company that is taken over by another company is known as the seller company, subsidiary company or target company.
 As a result of acquisition, the company that is taken over either ceases to exist and all of its assets are taken over by the acquiring company or continues operations as a subsidiary of acquiring company.